-Building a gaming PC can be a rewarding experience because you’ll know everything that’s in it, how to repair anything that goes wrong, and how well it can perform.
-However, many people prefer buying a pre-built gaming PC to stay away from the stress of potential overheats, spending too much money, and so on.
+Building a gaming PC can be a rewarding experience because you’ll know everything in it, how to repair anything that goes wrong, and how well it can perform.
+However, many prefer buying a pre-built gaming PC to avoid the stress of potentially overheating, spending too much money, and so on.

-The pros of building a gaming PC include being able to upgrade components whenever you want to, knowing every piece that goes into the computer, and saving money.
+The pros of building a gaming PC include upgrading components whenever you want, knowing every piece that goes into the computer, and saving money.
 The cons of building a gaming PC are that mistakes can cause severe ripples, and you might spend too much if you don’t know what to get.

-It seemed like such a long time ago when I built my first gaming computer.
-Back then, computer hardware was a lot less geared toward gamers but still always provided me with a great deal of satisfaction.
+It seemed like a long time ago when I built my first gaming computer.
+Computer hardware was much less geared toward gamers back then, but it always satisfied me greatly.

-This article will also break down numerous advantages of building a gaming PC, why you might want to buy a pre-built computer for gaming, and the best choice for you.
+This article will also discuss numerous advantages of building a gaming PC, why you might want to buy a pre-built computer, and the best choice.
 We’ll also show you how long it takes, what you should know beforehand, and why many people prefer building a gaming setup.

-But before we continue, I also recommend reading my other article on knowing which parts are compatible with each other if you haven’t seen it already.
+But before we continue, I also recommend reading my other article on knowing which parts are compatible if you haven’t seen it already.